mathbruyen/kissingturtles-handson/slides/canvas.md

 The animation algorithm is very simple: the keep the origin and destination coordinates and draw all items as if they partially moved to the end using a linear transition.
 There are other transitions like the ones specified for [CSS transitions](http://dev.w3.org/csswg/css3-transitions/#transition-timing-function-property).

 For each frame we compute the progress ranging from 0 at the beginning to 1 at the end, and we compute the weighed average of origin and destination coordinates.

+## RequestAnimationFrame

+Canvas has to be drawn at each frame, the most basic way is to use `setInterval(f, 1000 / 60)` to be called 60 times per second.

+However that is a bit missing respect to the user.
+What if the browser cannot display 60 frames per second?
+What if the tab is in the background and those frames will not be seen by anyone?
+The proper answer to this question is to ask the browser "tell me when I should redraw".
+And this is exactly what `requestAnimationFrame` does.

+Small note on the parameter passed to the callback: [its specification changed](http://updates.html5rocks.com/2012/05/requestAnimationFrame-API-now-with-sub-millisecond-precision) to allow submillisecond precision, so using it to compute durations is harder.
+A simple workaround is to use `Date.now()` instead of the parameter for computations.
+The harder way is to use a proper [shim](http://paulirish.com/2011/requestanimationframe-for-smart-animating/) for that.